zenoss/zendev/docs/devimg.rst

 Building the Image
 ==================
 First step is to create the image, ``zendev/devimg``.
-Currently, only Core is available at this high level, although the underlying steps are there to support Resource Manager as well.
-Time permitting!
-Contributions welcome!
-Run:
+You may choose to build an image that includes any ZenPacks available in your source tree; there is a shortcut option to build a straight Resource Manager image.

 .. code-block:: bash

     # Make sure you have necessary repos (first time only)
-    zendev add $(zendev root)/build/manifests/{core,zenpacks.core}.json
-    zendev sync
+    zendev restore develop

-    # Build
+    # Build Core image
     zendev build devimg

+    # Build Core image + a couple zenpacks
+    zendev build devimg -p EnterpriseCollector -p DistributedCollector

+    # Build Resource Manager image
+    zendev build devimg --resmgr

 The image this creates has:
  * Your zendev source root mounted at ``/mnt/src``
  * Your zendev zenhome mounted at ``/opt/zenoss``
  * A full Zenoss source build run
- * Some ZenPacks installed (currently ZenJMX and PythonCollector, since they have service definitions in Zenoss.core)
+ * ZenPacks installed (ZenJMX and PythonCollector + whatever you specified)
  * ``$(zendev root)/src/core/Products`` symlinked to ``/opt/zenoss/Products``
  * A `zenoss` user with the same GID/UID as your current user, so you don't have permission problems with the mounted source (sudoer, NOPASSWD)